 New Convertible Notes.
 The New Convertible Notes were issued pursuant to the Exchange Agreement (Convertible Notes) among SEACOR Marine, as issuer, and the Carlyle Investors.
 The New Convertible Notes bear interest at a rate of 4.25% per annum payable semi-annually in arrears and mature on July 1, 2026.
 The New Convertible Notes are convertible into shares of Common Stock at the option of the holders at a conversion rate of 85.1064 shares per \$1,000 in principal amount of New Convertible Notes (equivalent to a "Conversion Price" of \$11.75) or into warrants to purchase an equal number of shares of Common Stock at an exercise price of \$0.01 per share in order to facilitate SEACOR Marine's compliance with the provisions of the Jones Act.
-In addition, SEACOR Marine has the right to cause the mandatory conversion of the New Convertible Notes into Common Stock if the daily VWAP of the Common Stock equals or exceeds (A) in the case of New Convertible Notes held by affiliates of Carlyle, 150% of the Conversion Price and (B) in the case of New Convertible Notes held by any Person other than Carlyle, 115% of the Conversion Price, in each case for each of the 20 consecutive trading days.
+In addition, SEACOR Marine has the right to cause the mandatory conversion of the New Convertible Notes into Common Stock if the daily VWAP of the Common Stock equals or exceeds (A) in the case of New Convertible Notes held by affiliates of Carlyle, 150% of the Conversion Price, in each case for each of the 20 consecutive trading days.